Coming soon! Our webinar just ended. Check back soon to watch the video.

 Pankaj Bhagra: 00:49:55.130 So those are the basic building blocks or the nodes you can use to build the pipelines and build very quickly your application in the fogSM.
 Think about that as a template.
 And then you will deploy these templates to your edges, to do your function.
 And that’s the way you compose an application.
 So I took a very complex example of building a pipeline, but your pipeline could be much more simpler than that.
 But just wanted to give you one flavor that using this, you can build a very complex event processing or a very simplified one based on the user interest.
 And this is all done by the user.
 It’s not done by, let’s say, us or any — it’s a solution integrator.

-Pankaj Bhagra: 00:50:37.421 A little bit on why did we pick the InfluxDB, or why did we choose the TICK stack, right?
-What were our requirement, and how did the TICK stack become a natural choice?
-So in an industrial world, one of the biggest challenge is that the amount of data which we’re exposed to was — the data ingestion rate was just too humongous.
+Pankaj Bhagra: 00:50:37.421 A little bit on why did we pick the InfluxDB, or why did we choose the TICK Stack, right?
+What were our requirement, and how did the TICK Stack become a natural choice?
+So in an industrial world, one of the biggest challenges is that the amount of data which we’re exposed to was — the data ingestion rate was just too humongous.
 We were getting like 100K records per second in certain places.
-And we needed some mechanism in which even if we’re not analyzing each bit by bit, we’re storing entire of this data and not shoving this data to the big data lakes and have the data locally, process the data locally, ingest the data locally.
+And we needed some mechanism in which even if we’re not analyzing each bit by bit, we’re storing the entirety of this data and not shoving this data to the big data lakes and have the data locally, process the data locally, ingest the data locally.
 And in certain cases, we’re not very interested in the historical data going back in two years.
 People are interested in last one week of data just because if something happens, we can go back.
 So having very configurable retention policies, auto-purging capability of the InfluxDB was very important for us.
 So in majority of cases, on the edges, it’s either a week worth or a month worth of a data, and only the important data is replicated into the big data lakes.
 So fast ingestion, configurable retention policies was absolutely needed, and InfluxDB just does the best in this world.

 Pankaj Bhagra: 00:52:05.184 Query responses, timely — since we’re doing streaming analytics, we didn’t have a heavy query requirements.
 It was timely use for the visualization and doing tens of queries per node was sufficient for us.
 So if your queries are well-behaved, it just works.
 We needed native visualization support.
 So we ended up using Grafana for that.
 And we have done a lot of this stitching with a single sign-on, all the security pieces.
 We’ll touch upon this in the bullet number eight where we have used the encryption, Auth, RBAC, certificates.
 All of them hook from the TICK but stitches together in our product as a single sign-on.
 We have definitely needed streaming analytics capability, and Kapacitors and UDFs did the trick for us.